 Montrose House Wedding

-Everything about this wedding was fun… The bride’s super cute shoes, the hilarious band of groomsmen, the copious amounts of confetti, incredible lawn games, jaw dropping musical items… just everything!
-I always love photographing weddings in the southern highlands.
-If you’re looking for a list of Southern Highlands Wedding venues I’ve collated my favourites here.
+Everything about this Montrose House wedding was fun...
+The bride's super cute shoes, the hilarious band of groomsmen, the copious amounts of confetti, incredible lawn games, jaw dropping musical items... just everything!

 Jess and Jacob really know how to throw a party and the temperature gauge on the dance floor was definitely a testament to that.
 I haven't sweated so hard on a DF in quite some time.